-Furthermore, automated software can reduce payment friction, by allowing your company to better measure when invoices should be paid; having this insight can significantly reduce the costs of tracking down payments and re-sending invoices.
+Furthermore, automated software can reduce payment friction, by allowing your company to better measure when invoices should be paid.
+Having this insight can significantly reduce the costs of tracking down payments and re-sending invoices.

 3. Missing Deadlines

 In recent years, 70% of CPOs feel that investing in innovative technologies is useful to their procurement strategy and reducing risk.
 If your business is yet to invest in such technology, there’s never been a better time.
-Such software allows you to plan deadlines and keep track of each stage of the procurement process, offering real-time data so that you can always keep your finger on the pulse.
+Such software allows you to plan deadlines and keep track of each stage of the procurement process, offering real-time data, so you can always keep your finger on the pulse.

 Of course, you cannot plan for unpredictable disruptions, but having access to and using analysis software can help vastly improve and streamline your procurement strategy.